adunlop1234/NFL_Fantasy/Historic/README.md

 Arthur did the first Defence Summary (week 6) in the middle of NFL Sunday!
 Binned it and started from week 7

+I believe I am training on data that are using for testing/labels.
+Needs more consideration.
+Also week 7 is very similar to week 8 data (e.g. mean wont change much)